lolhackerman/full-stack-project/README.md

     * Working backend with good routing naming conventions that work with the UI.

-3. **Weather lookup tool**
+3. **LLM Tool Integration**

-    * Accepts **location string or ZIP/postal code** and fetches forecast from a weather API.
+    * Implement at least one tool the model can call via your backend (e.g., calculator, weather lookup, todo list manager, etc.).
-    * The bot should decide **when** to call the weather tool.
+    * The bot should decide **when** to call the tool based on the conversation.
-      * Free api documentation listed below.
+    * Document what the tool does and any external services or data sources it uses.

 4. **Chat Memory**

     * The chatbot is aware of previous messages and can remember them.
       * Does not need to be persistent if user refreshes the page.

-6. **Ability to delete messages**
+5. **Ability to delete messages**

     * User should be able to delete messages from the chat history.

-7. **Working end‑to‑end flow**
+6. **Working end‑to‑end flow**

-    * User asks a weather question → model triggers the tool → server fetches weather → bot replies with a concise, friendly forecast.
+    * Example: user asks a question → model triggers your tool → server runs the tool → bot replies with a concise, helpful answer.
-    * Basic error handling (invalid location, network failure) with a useful message to the user.
+    * Basic error handling (invalid inputs, network failure, etc.) with useful messaging.

-8. **README**
+7. **README**

     * Setup & run instructions, environment variables, and short architecture notes (what you built, trade‑offs, what you would do next).